Skip to content

 Distributor with private label

-Intellectual property + margin control = profile closer to manufacturing
+Intellectual property and margin control bring the profile closer to a light manufacturer.

 Distribution platform (> $5M EBITDA)